-After dropping the coins into the collection box, Father John took Edison's hands.
+After the coins clanged in the collection box, Father John took Edison's hands.
 Then in his rich Irish accent, he recited a beauty.
 Amen!

 "Damn, I should have asked him to get spring sprouting already," Edison thought as he slipped and skidded back to the theater.